apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 :Roles Required: "admin" or "operations"
 :Response Type:  Object

-.. note:: A capability can only be made required on a :term:`Delivery Service` if its associates Servers already have that capability assigned.
+.. note:: A capability can only be made required on a :term:`Delivery Service` if its associated Servers already have that capability assigned.

 Request Structure
 -----------------